homemadearcade/zero/todo/BACKLOGTODO.md

 Performance huge upgrade - sort all instances into class Id.
 Use for relations

+Catch all React Errors and also catch all utils errors, and even phaser errors?

+when you manually create a new game, you need to name it

 --------------------------------------------------------------------------------------

 TODO CHORES ( MAYBE ) backlog